 Yorkshire Water were keen to improve the visitor experience and broaden visitor diversity by providing a new reception Bird Hide as a centre piece to the reserve offering spectacular views over the main reservoir and opportunities for interpretation and education.

-The reception Bird hide at Top Hill Low, Driffield will become the centre piece of the facilities at the nature reserve and Site of Special Scientific Interest with views over the large expanse of water.
-The hide will combine classroom facilities, overlooking a dipping pond, a public viewing gallery with large picture windows to view the extensive, ‘D’ reservoir and a twenty-four hour twitcher’s hide for the dedicated bird watchers wanting to catch migratory birds on their last stop in the country before departing to warmer climes.
+The hide combines classroom facilities, overlooking the new dipping pond, a public viewing gallery with large picture windows to view the extensive reservoir and a twenty-four hour twitcher’s hide for the dedicated bird watchers wanting to catch migratory birds on their last stop in the country before departing to warmer climes.

-This deceptively simple building provides separation between different user groups, and delivers drama to accentuate the experience to be had of the location and setting.
+The building provides separation between different user groups, and delivers drama to accentuate the experience to be had of the location and setting.
 The building has been considered in its context, establishing an articulated landscape approach to provide level access to the upper level viewing gallery and a new pond area as a focus for the ground level education suite.
-Careful consideration has been given to the materials so that they weather consistently and compliment the natural habitat.